 - How-to: practical pieces to guide readers through a process (example)

-- News: charitable and nonprofit sector related commentary on current events (example)
+- Commentary: charitable and nonprofit sector related commentary or stories on current events (example)

 - Different points of view: debate style dialogue about a particular issue (example)

 - Case study: how an organization has strengthened its practices (example)